blue-systems-group/project.maybe.Maybe-Developer-Documentation/maybe-syntax/implementation.md

 The [evant/gradle-retrolambda](https://github.com/evant/gradle-retrolambda) is a good example.
 It lets developers use `lambda` in Java 6 or 7.

+If we don't have time to publish all our `jar/aar` files to [Maven Central Repository](http://central.sonatype.org/).
+We can use the [gradle download task](https://github.com/michel-kraemer/gradle-download-task) to download files from our server.
+But we need first **finish gradle plugin**!

 # Android Studio Support
 The IDE can't recognize maybe syntax, so it'll show errors for codes with maybe syntax.